emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 #Federico Filipponi @ CNR-IGAG for coregistration procedure with Arosics and GDAL

 #Lorenzo Parigi @ CNR-IREA for smoothing procedure
-# HOW TO USE IT
+# HOW TO INSTALL IT
+Download docker from https://www.docker.com/products/docker-desktop/.
 Download PRISMA_code master github repo into a folder that will be the "PRISMA_code folder".
 Download the docker image from dockerhub and then enable the docker image using the following command in the Windows terminal:
 ```cmd
 cd /path/
 docker load -i /path/NAME_OF_FILE.tar